michaelfranzl/rpi23-gen-image/README.md

 Install kernel headers with built kernel.

 ##### `KERNELSRC_DIR`=""
-Path to a directory of a pre-built and cross-compiled Linux mainline/vanilla kernel. $KERNELSRC_DIR
+Path to a directory of a pre-built and cross-compiled Linux mainline/vanilla kernel.

 ##### `UBOOTSRC_DIR`=""
-Path to a local copy of the u-boot sources.
+Path to a directory of a pre-built and cross-compiled u-boot bootoader.
 Download it with `git clone git://git.denx.de/u-boot.git`.

 ##### `RPI_FIRMWARE_DIR`=""
 The directory containing a local copy of the firmware from the [RaspberryPi firmware project](https://github.com/raspberrypi/firmware).
 Default is to download the latest firmware directly from the project.